scoconno/scoconno.github.io/metaphysics/parmenides/notes2.md

 + The Chase building on Lexington and 72nd is a bank.
 + Therefore, the Chase building is adjacent to some river.

-Obviously, this is invalid because it confuses two meanings of the word, 'bank'; the conclusion does not follow from the premises.
+Obviously, this is invalid because it confuses two meanings of the word 'bank'; the conclusion does not follow from the premises.
 There is a difference between money banks and river banks.
 Likewise, if 'to be' is used in one way to describe change and a used a different way to describe what we cannot think about, then the argument in invalid.

 ## Empedocles' positive theory